 Not since Lamb & Tunafish have I seen an odder combo.

 Listen, nobody loves mayo as much as I do.
 I'm a mayo guy.
-Probably like it too much, big reason I'm in the 3 bill club (not for much longer) is because I put it on almost every sandwich, dip fries in it.
+Probably like it too much, big reason I'm in the 3 bill club (not for much longer) is because I put it on almost every sandwich and dip fries in it.
 I know people think it's gross but have you ever had fancy-sauce?
 Life changer.

 I'm not gonna bash mayo because it has it's own important place in food but this is too far.
 Mayo can make or break a sandwich.
 In this case it breaks it.
 I'm not a huge banana guy (shocker) but they're are cool in my book.
 I just don't like how they stay ripe for one day then turn into poop.